SteGriff/AzureStorageTools/README.md

 # AzureStorageTools

 A small (slightly opinionated) NuGet package to help with some of the dumb stuff when it comes to working with Azure storage.
 It depends on `WindowsAzure.Storage`.
+If you're installing into a Function App project, you may need to manually add `Newtonsoft.Json` to your project, because the version referenced by `WindowsAzure.Storage` differs from that held by `Microsoft.NET.Sdk.Functions`.

 	Install-Package SteGriff.AzureStorageTools

-Remember to add `using SteGriff.AzureStorageTools`
+Remember to add `using SteGriff.AzureStorageTools` to the top of your code files where you use it.

 ## Contents